 I think that’s what songwriting is about.
 For me at least it’s very important that the feelings I’m writing about are honest and are coming from a genuine place.
 I find it very hard to write about something I haven’t experienced or can’t relate to.
 I also don’t really see the point in that when music for me is about expressing feelings.

-You recently visited New Zealand (my country haha).
+You recently visited New Zealand.
 How was your trip?

 What were some highlights?